Career Toolkit for students

-Do you have a Resume?
+Do you have a resume?
 Need help with your resume?
-For help with your Resume and a Career Fair Prep appointment, contact:
+For help with your resume and interview prep schedule and appointment with a Career Center Specialist today, contact the Career Center at 1-805-922-6966 ext.
+3374.

 Click the following Links for Tips on..